Director of the Southeastern Wind Symphony and Instructor of Clarinet

 Music Annex A280

-Victor Drescher joined the faculty at Southeastern Louisiana University as Instructor of Clarinet and Assistant Director of Bands in 2013.
-Prior to his appointment he served for five years as Assistant Director of Bands at East Ascension High School in Gonzales, LA.
-Under Drescher's direction, the East Ascension Symphonic Band received no less than superior concert awards at LMEA District and State festivals for all five years of his tenure.
-The group also earned "sweepstakes" awards at four LMEA District Festivals and three LMEA State Festivals.
-In 2011, Drescher was honored by LMEA with their "Outstanding Young Music Teacher Award."
-He holds Bachelor's degrees in Music Performance and Music Education and a Master of Music degree from Louisiana State University.
+Victor M. Drescher joined the faculty at Southeastern Louisiana University as Instructor of Clarinet and Assistant Director of Bands in 2013.
+Prior to this appointment he served for five years as Assistant Director of Bands at East Ascension High School in Gonzales, LA where his ensemble received no less than superior concert awards at LMEA District and State festivals for all five years of his tenure.
+In 2011, Drescher was honored by the LMEA with their “Outstanding Young Music Teacher Award.”
+He holds Bachelor’s degrees in Music Performance and Music Education and a Master of Music degree from Louisiana State University where he served as the graduate teaching assistant for two years.
 He has also completed postgraduate work at the University of North Texas.
-His primary clarinet instructors were Steve Cohen, Dr. James Gillespie, Dr. Justin O'Dell, and Dr. Mary Druhan.
+His primary clarinet instructors were Steven Cohen, Dr. James Gillespie, Justin O’Dell, Ronald DeKant, and Dr. Mary Druhan.